strnadaljaz/RaylibDinoDash/README.md

 2. **Run the game:**

-    Simply double-click the `DinoMeteorJump.exe` file to start playing.
+    Simply double-click the `DinoGame.exe` file to start playing.
 No installation or additional software is required.

 ## Usage

-1. **Start the game** by running the `DinoMeteorJump.exe` file.
+1. **Start the game** by running the `DinoGame.exe` file.

-2. **Control your dinosaur** to jump over meteors using the designated keys (typically space or up arrow).
+2. **Control your dinosaur** to jump over meteors using the designated keys (space, up arrow or w).

 3. **Survive and score points** by avoiding collisions with meteors coming from the right.